onssoschi/climatehealth/README.md

 ## Project status

-* Refining indicator calculation and usability
+* Refining usability and developing new indicator functions

 ---